View on GitHub

 Why a Hybrid Identity?

-In the previous, rather lengthy chapter, we looked at Azure Active Directory and how it forms the absolute foundation of any Azure landscape.
-We also discussed the differences between Azure AD and Windows Server Active Directory Domain Services.
+In the previous, rather lengthy chapter, we looked at Microsoft Entra ID and how it forms the absolute foundation of any Azure landscape.
+We also discussed the differences between Entra and Windows Server Active Directory Domain Services.
 While such a comparison might have felt redundant for some readers, I consider it crucial for anyone from the Windows Server ecosystem.

 Active Directory (AD), which we often refer to as WS AD or AD DS, was previewed in 1999 and made publicly available with the release of Windows Server 2000.
 It provided authentication and authorisation for users and devices in a Windows-based network environment.
 As a core component of many enterprise-grade business applications including, but not limited to, Microsoft’s own Exchange, SharePoint and Dynamics, it quickly became one of the essential IT services.